Understanding Home Loan Sanction Letters Key Terms Every Borrower Should Check 2026 Guide

 6. Special Terms and Conditions

-Some sanction letters contain additional requirements that must be fulfilled before loan disbursement.
+Some sanction letters contain conditions that must be fulfilled before loan disbursement.

 - Submission of additional documents